 Assembling the Snowman Craftivity

 Stick the writing page onto a piece of backing paper (the same color as the character) and cut a half-inch border around the left, right, and bottom sides and a couple of inches at the top so that the character can be glued in place.

 Grab the paper Snowman you made earlier and stick it to the top of the writing sheet.
 Display where you like!

 Why not cut the pieces from craft foam and build a 3D relief of the Snowman?

-You will have to draw on the details such as pupils in the eyes or other template designs using a black marker pen.
+Using a black marker pen, you will have to draw on the details such as pupils in the eyes or other template designs.

 It might be a good problem-solving activity for older children as they figure out how to build it from the template provided.